ashmita14/ashmita14/README.md

 -->
 I am currently a graduate student of Physics at Indiana University, Indianapolis (previously IUPUI).

-- My research interests lie broadly in the field of theoretical and computational physics, with emphasis on gravity, dark matter and quantum systems.
+- My research interests lie broadly in the field of theoretical and computational physics, with emphasis on gravity, cosmology and quantum systems.
 - I am currently studying the interaction of patch potentials of a conductor plate with an optically trapped quantum dot in a harmonic potential, placed approximately 200nm above the plate.
 - Previously I have worked on the topics of axions in particle physics and cosmology, AdS black-holes, neutrino physics, indirect detection of dark matter and basics of quantum field theory.
 - I obtained my Masters in Physics from NISER (National Institute of Science, Education and Research) India in 2023.
 Currently pursuing a second masters in Physics (Purdue University Diploma in IU Indianpolis campus).